Zettlr/Zettlr/README.md

 Since this implies the need to have the app running in the tray bar or notification area when starting the app like this, it will automatically set the corresponding setting `system.leaveAppRunning` to true.

+> [!NOTE]
-> Note: This flag will not have any effect on Linux systems which do not support displaying an icon in a tray bar or notification area.
+> This flag will not have any effect on Linux systems which do not support displaying an icon in a tray bar or notification area.

 #### `--clear-cache`